Bertha Cushing Child

 Bertha May Cushing Child (September 11, 1871 – February 9, 1933) was an American singer and clubwoman, based in Boston, Massachusetts.
-She was the mother of diplomat Paul Cushing Child.
+She was the mother of diplomat Paul Cushing Child, and the posthumous mother-in-law of celebrity chef and author Julia Child.

 Early life

 Bertha May Cushing was born in Stamford, Connecticut, the daughter of a Methodist minister, John Russell Cushing, and his wife, Mary Hebard Cushing.
 Her great-uncle was diplomat Caleb Cushing.
 She attended Wesleyan Academy in Wilbraham, Massachusetts, and studied voice with Clara Munger in Boston, with further vocal training in Paris.